 Are you looking for where to stay in Waikiki with kids?
 Keep scrolling for my honest Hilton Hawaiian Village review so you can decide if it’s one of the best hotels in Waikiki for families for your upcoming Oahu vacation.

-This Hilton Hawaiian Village review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hilton Hawaiian Village review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a great hotel in Waikiki for kids?

 Hawaii Travel With Kids is here to help!
 We’ve got tons of great tips and advice on how to plan the best trip to Hawaii.
 Our family recently stayed at the Hilton Hawaiian Village, one of the top hotels in Oahu.

 Keep scrolling to read our full Rainbow Tower Hilton Hawaiian Village reviews and find out why we loved it so much!

 You’ll love this hotel just as much as we did!
 It has everything you need for a family vacation, including an amazing pool area, tons of shops and restaurants, an on-site luau, and tons of kid-friendly activities.

 If you want to learn more about what makes this resort such a great place for families traveling together, then keep reading below!
 We can tell you all about it because we were there ourselves not too long ago.